gudnsouza/dotfiles/README.md

 # TODO

-- [ ] Find out how to move multiple files with nvim-tree
+- [ ] Make eslint work with lsp
-- [ ] Make nvim-tree change to new project when using telescope-project
+- [ ] Fix the error happening when I try to autocomplete (tab) in a word without suggestions
-- [ ] Make lsp work with js files
+- [ ] Go back to using copilot